The Palladium Book of Weapons and Castles of the Orient

-The Palladium Book of Weapons and Castles of the Orient is a 1984 fantasy role-playing game supplement published by Palladium Books.
+The Palladium Book of Weapons and Castles of the Orient is a supplement published by Palladium Books in 1984 as a sourcebook about arms and fortifications from East Asia for use in fantasy role-playing games.

-Contents
+Description

-The Palladium Book of Weapons and Castles of the Orient is a book that details staves, polearms, swords, chain weapons, types of armor, castles, and other fortifications used in East Asia, dating back from ancient history up to modern times.
+The Palladium Book of Weapons and Castles of the Orient is a system agnostic book — it does not conform to any particular role-playing game system — that details weapons such as staves, polearms, swords, chain weapons, types of armor, castles, and other fortifications used in East Asia, dating back from ancient history up to modern times.
+This information can be used by a game master while planning a fantasy role-playing game campaign in an Oriental setting.

+The book is divided into three parts: